Platform and Technology Capabilities

 With every business striving to become as customer-centric as possible, the rate at which companies are implementing CRM is incredible.
-According to Gartner, worldwide CRM software revenue amounted to $39.5 billion in 2017, and it believes CRM will be the fastest growing software market in 2018.
+CRM software is now the biggest software market in the world and the growth isn’t slowing down.
+In fact, CRM is now expected to reach more than $80 billion in revenues by 2025.
 Of the various CRM solutions available in the market today, Microsoft’s Dynamics CRM, now called Dynamics 365 Customer Engagement, is enabling organizations of all sizes to streamline processes across Sales and Marketing, Customer Service, Field Service, and Project Service Automation.
 However, the way you implement Dynamics CRM have a major impact on its success.
 Here are 5 steps to follow for a successful implementation:

 Identify Your Organization’s Specific Needs